 The famous 1920 baseball game played on Darrtown's field, south of town, stands out as the most memorable game played by the Darrtown boys.
 The story of this game, which featured two professional baseball pitchers, made the newspaper; see the story, with a photograph of the players, at "1920 Baseball" at: Events / Miscellaneous / Sports.

 A perusal of Mr. Miller's diaries reveals numerous references to baseball games played by "the home team."
 Mr. Miller regularly reports scores of games played against other small Butler County villages, such as Jacksonburg, Shandon, and Somerville.
-Occasionally, there are reports of playing teams from the larger city of Hamilton (Ohio).
+Occasionally, there are reports of playing teams from Hamilton (Ohio) - the largest city in Butler county.

-Does Mr. Miller's diary include any record of the storied 1920 Darrtown baseball game, in which Hod Eller, of the Cincinnati Reds, pitched for Darrtown and Charlie Root, of the Chicago Cubs, pitched for the Hamilton Hoovens?
+Does Mr. Miller's 1920 diary include any record of the storied Darrtown baseball game, in which, it has been famously reported that Hod Eller, of the Cincinnati Reds, pitched for Darrtown and Charlie Root, of the Chicago Cubs, pitched for the Hamilton Hoovens?
+YES, it does!

 Extra info: Apparently, L. A. Miller was looking forward to the baseball game, because on the preceding day (October 16), he wrote: "Still summer weather.
 No rain and cooler, but not much.
 A good day for ball game tomorrow.
 This is my birthday.
 Nobody said anything.
 They never do.
 I am now 58 - getting older & no mistake."

 To SEE EXCERPTS of the Miiler diaries, visit the .

 Webmaster Note: When Mr. Miller wrote the phrase, "Root for the Hoovens," he was not acting as a cheerleader for the Hamilton team.
 He was reporting that Charlie Root was the pitcher for the Hoovens.